mitsuhiko/lucumr/2014/5/12/everything-about-unicode.rst

 rant about Unicode in Python 3 a lot.
 This time will be no different.
 I'm going to tell you more about how painful "doing Unicode right" is and why.
 "Can you not just shut up Armin?".
-I spent two weeks fighting with Python 3 again and I need to vent my frustrating somewhere.
+I spent two weeks fighting with Python 3 again and I need to vent my frustration somewhere.
 On top of that there is still useful information in those rants because it teaches you how to deal with Python 3.
 Just don't read it if you get annoyed by me easily.